Twilight4/dotfiles/README.md

 ## Installation
 > [!CAUTION]
-> Blindly copying my personal system settings and configurations without a thorough understanding can result in serious issues such as compatibility, security and performance.
-Take the time to assess compatibility and customize responsibly to ensure a stable and secure computing environment before running `install.sh` script.
+> Launching `install.sh` script without thorough understanding can lead to serious issues with compatibility, security and performance.
 Use at your own risk.

 ```bash
 git clone --depth 1 https://github.com/Twilight4/dotfiles.git dotfiles